Where can I plan a trip to?

 What happens if I book a trip and something changes, such as the destination requires quarantining or British travellers aren’t allowed in?

 We have a dedicated team to manage our own country reopening process to minimise the risk of this happening.
 Following extensive research and calls with our local partners on the ground, we’ll only declare a country open for travel once we’re satisfied that all entry requirements can be met, appropriate safety and hygiene measures are in place, and that travel there will be enjoyable and fulfilling.

 What if I’m not a UK citizen, but reside in the UK — which travel restrictions should I follow?

 Different rules can apply around where and how you can travel if you’re a UK citizen living outside the UK or a non-UK citizen travelling from the UK.
 Any traveller departing or returning to the UK from their trip is bound by UK travel restrictions, regardless of their citizenship.

 It’s less clear if you’re a UK or non-UK citizen living in an overseas destination.
 In general, you’re bound by the travel restrictions of the country you’re living in, so you should check these carefully.
 You should also make sure your travel insurance policy is valid for your situation.

 My Audley booking

-I have a trip booked with Audley and I'm due to pay my final balance, but government advice prevents me from travelling.
+I have a trip booked with Audley and I'm due to pay my final balance, but UK or local government advice prevents me from travelling.
 What are my options?

 Your specialist should have been in touch with you already to discuss your options if your final balance is due.
-You can choose to postpone your trip, switch your trip to another destination where you can travel, take a refund credit note to use against a future trip, or receive a cash refund.
+You can choose to postpone your trip, book a trip to an alternative destination or accept a cash refund.

 I have a trip booked with Audley and my final balance isn’t due, but government advice currently prevents me from travelling.
 What are my options?